push-protocol/push-website/blog/2024-12-09-why-push-chain/index.md

 Remember that this is just a glance at the UX problem.

-There are undoubtedly more issues issues for a web3 user daily.
+There are undoubtedly more issues for a web3 user daily.
 The list is even longer when it comes to newbie web3 users.

 ![Fourth Image of Why Push Chain](./image4.webp)